Narrative & Identity Strategy

 The Problem

-Most founders and brands who come to me don't have a story problem.
+Most founders who come to me don't have a story problem.
 They have a translation problem.

 The vision is real.
 The conviction is there.
 The product is built.
-But somewhere between what they know themselves to be and what actually lands in the room — something gets lost.
+But somewhere between what they know themselves to be and what actually lands with investors, customers, and partners — something gets lost.

 For post-engagement founders and companies who want the narrative to stay sharp as things move fast.